AbsaOSS/login-service/README.md

 is used in the keytab and matches the host of the Login Service.
 The `debug` property is used when additional information is required from the logs when testing the service.

-### Enable Ldap authentication retries
+### Enable LDAP authentication retries
-When Ldap authentication is used, there is the option to enable ldap service retries.
+When LDAP authentication is used, there is the option to enable LDAP service retries.
-This allows the service to retry and repeat calls to the Ldap service when the service is unreachable.
+This allows the service to retry and repeat calls to the LDAP service when the service is unreachable.
-This protects the user from authentication errors when there are brief interruptions in the Ldap service or network.
+This protects the user from authentication errors when there are brief interruptions in the Ldap service or on the network.
 The Config to enable this will look like this:
 ```
         ldap:
-          # Auth Protocol
-          # Set the order of the protocol starting from 1
-          # Set to 0 to disable or simply exclude the ldap tag from config
-          # NOTE: At least 1 auth protocol needs to be enabled
-          order: 2
-          domain: "some.domain.com"
-          url: "ldaps://some.domain.com:636/"
-          search-filter: "(samaccountname={1})"
-          service-account:
-            account-pattern: "CN=%s,OU=Users,OU=CORP Accounts,DC=corp,DC=dsarena,DC=com"
-            in-config-account:
-                username: "svc-ldap"
-                password: "password"
           ldap-retry:
             attempts: 3
             delay-ms: 100
-          attributes:
-            <ldapFieldName>: "<claimName>"
 ```

-Adding the `ldap-retry` property to the config will enable Ldap retry functionality.
+Adding the `ldap-retry` property to the config will enable LDAP retry functionality.
 The `attempts` property dictates the amount of retry attempts will occur before an exception is communicated to the user.
 The `delay-ms` indicates the base timing between each delay.
 The delay for each retry is multiplied by the current attempt.
 In the above example configuration, the process for failure will work as follows:
-1. Initial communication to Ldap occurs and fails
+1. Initial communication to LDAP occurs and fails
 2. 100ms delay
 3. 1st retry attempt occurs and fails
 4. 200ms delay